caraya/xml-workflow/Introduction.md

 The `emphasis` element is the only one that allows the same element to be nested.
 When nesting emphasis elements they cancel each other

 The next stage is to define elements to create our 'people' types.
 We create a base person element and then create three role elements based on person.
+We will use this next to define groups for each role.

 ```xml
 <!-- complex types to create groups of similar person items -->